pchapin/augusta/README.md

 ## Prerequisites

-The prerequisites necessary for setting up an Augusta development system are listed below.
+The prerequisites necessary for setting up an Augusta/AGC development system are listed below.
 The version numbers given are for the specific versions we are using.
 In most cases, other closely related versions would probably also work, but have not been tested.

 + [Java Development Kit](https://www.oracle.com/java/technologies/downloads/) (21.0.x)

-  There are some Java source files in Augusta, so a JRE is not sufficient.
+  There are some Java source files in AGC, so a JRE is not sufficient.
 The Java compiler is required.

 + [SBT](https://www.scala-sbt.org/) (1.10.5)